Kauaʻi cave wolf spider: Life history

 Kauaʻi cave wolf spiders have a small clutch size compared to other wolf spiders.
 Kauaʻi cave wolf spiders only produce 15-30 eggs per clutch, whereas other terrestrial wolf spiders may have 100 to 300.
-Female Kauaʻi cave wolf spiders carry their egg sacs on their backs until their spiderlings hatch.
-Upon hatching, the large spiderlings will be carried on the back of the mother for several days.
+Female Kauaʻi cave wolf spiders carry their egg sacs on their backs until their spiderlings hatch in 30 to 50 days.
+Upon hatching, the large spiderlings are carried on the back of the mother for several days.
 Kauaʻi cave wolf spiders have an adapted row of comb-like teeth on their claws.
-These align perfectly with the branched hairs of their mother's back and allow the spiderlings to hold onto the mother securely for protection and transport.
+These align with the branched hairs of their mother's back and allow the spiderlings to hold onto the mother securely for protection and transport.
 This species takes up to a year to reach sexual maturity.
-At that time, the spiderlings are old enough to hunt for themselves and will disperse from the mother.
+At that time, the spiderlings are old enough to hunt for themselves and disperse from the mother.

 Little is known about the mating strategies of Kauaʻi cave wolf spiders.

 Ecologists hypothesize that Kauaʻi cave wolf spider life history has been shaped by a behavior that allows other wolf spiders to fly through the air at short and long distances.
 Aerial dispersal is a behavior employed most often by young spiderlings, or instars, though it has never been observed in Kauaʻi cave wolf spiders.
 However, there are close relatives to this species that are able to aerially disperse that inhabit the islands next to Kauaʻi.
 This suggests that Kauaʻi cave wolf spiders originated from an ancestor that came from other nearby Hawaiian islands.
 Dispersal mechanisms and behaviors allow individuals in a population to avoid competition for resources, unfavorable environmental conditions, and predation.
 Utilizing aerial dispersal would be dependent on the trade-off between the costs of landing in an unstable environment and the benefits of finding a new environment with fewer constraints or threats.